-- Read to their parents/carers and listen to books that are read to them - Share a library book - Complete letter formation and phonic/number homework book - Bring in objects from home related to work in class - Practise reading and writing tricky words.
+- Read to their parents/carers and listen to books that are read to them - Share a library book - Complete letter formation and phonic/number homework book - Bring in objects from home related to work in class - Practise reading and writing tricky words - Share home learning on Tapestry eg Geography topic

-- Practise key words - Read their reading book.
-We recommend at least 3 occasions per week for approximately 10 minutes on each occasion - Share a library book - Complete an English, maths, phonics, handwriting or topic task - Learn spellings each week which will be tested
+- Practise reading and spelling key words which will be tested termly - Read their reading book.
+We recommend at least 3 occasions per week for approximately 10 minutes on each occasion - Share a library book - Complete an English, maths (including Numbots app), phonics, handwriting, topic or blogging task - Learn spellings which will be tested weekly

-- Practise key words where appropriate
+Practise spelling key words where appropriate

 - Read their reading book.
-We recommend on at least 3 occasions per week for 15 -20 minutes on each occasion

-- Share a library book each week

-- Learn spellings each week which will be tested - Learn times tables e.g. x2, x5 and x10 - Practise arithmetic methods taught in class - Complete a piece of homework set once a week in English and Maths or topic.
+We recommend on at least 3 occasions per week for 15 20 minutes on each occasion.
+Please check your child's comprehension by asking questions about what has happened and record this in their reading record book - Share a library book each week - Learn spellings each week which will be tested - Learn times tables e.g. x2, x5 and x10 on TT Rockstars - Complete a piece of English and maths homework, or a piece of topic homework each week - Complete topic projects set at approximately 3 times a year